Results of EMOD-PACE and CEMDnet projects presented at Final Meeting and Open Workshop

 Experts from Europe and China also performed an extensive assessment of different approaches for validation and modelling, among others evaluating the strengths and weakness of applying the European Nature Information System (EUNIS) and Environmental Carrying Capacity (ECC) methods in several sea regions.
 In addition, inter-comparison analysis yielded interesting results, which can only be of benefit to the scientific and engineering research communities - please check out each of the layers in the EMODnet Map Viewer.

 Finally, several important data products on coastal adaptation were co-developed and are now available.
 Products available for display and retrieval include sea-level layers for the maritime route between Europe and China, also known as the European Chinese Sea Route (ECRS), and several others on ocean reanalysis, seabed habitat mapping, ecological vulnerability and coastal zone adaptability, together with reports on the methodologies applied.
-All information can be viewed on the map-viewer online through the European EMOD-PACE and Chinese webpages and also queried through an already operational EU user-helpdesk.
+All information can be viewed on the map-viewer online through the European EMOD-PACE and Chinese CEMDnet webpages and also queried through an already operational EU user-helpdesk.

 For more information, please also visit our open workshop page for the UN Ocean Decade Satellite Activity Laboratory Series for an ‘Accessible Ocean’; as well as our most recent open workshop last month.
 If you have an interest to know more, learn more, and benefit your own efforts, as well others in your line of work, please contact us.